The themes are formed to address new challenges which do not fall neatly into the remit of one of the current research groups.

 We run a seminar series to provide a forum for research staff and students to present and discuss work on a wide range of topics related to the theory and applications of concurrent and distributed systems.

-The meetings are organised jointly by the School of Computing Science and the School of Electrical and Electronic Engineering.
+The meetings are organised jointly by the School of Computing and Electrical and Electronic Engineering.

 Join our mailing list by emailing email@example.com

 - tool development and support

 - design and analysis of concurrent computing systems and asynchronous circuits

 - verification, model checking and synthesis using formal techniques

 - six research monographs and books

 - over 15 book chapters

 - 17 tools and chips

 - 50 journal papers